-History | Social Theory 334 pp. Published in 1997 Rights sold: Croatian, Greek, Spanish, Turkish by Chris Marker
+History | Social Theory 334 pp. Published in 1997 Rights sold: Croatian, Greek, Spanish, Turkish

-LA JETÉE: CINÉ-ROMAN
+LA JETÉE: CINÉ-ROMAN by Chris Marker

 "This book version of La Jetée is, to my mind, astonishingly beautiful.
 It brings a total freshness to the work and a new way to use photos to deal with dramatic events.
-Not a film's book, but a book in its own right-the real ciné-roman announced in the film's credits." -Chris Marker by Kurt Goldstein
+Not a film's book, but a book in its own right the real ciné-roman announced in the film's credits." - Chris Marker